Interview with Ewan Jones – Chair candidate for GPEx | Bright Green Editors

 Chairing my Town Council is the perfect example.
 We are a politically diverse group: ranging from three Green Party Members, to my predecessor as Chair and Mayor (who is on the extreme right of the Conservative Party).
 Yet, he and I do share common ground on how essential local decision-making is.
 Finding common ground is key.

 We keep national politics outside the room.
 All Councillors work co-operatively together to make decisions for the good of our town.
 Almost all are made by consensus.
 For example, last March we declared Bruton’s Climate & Ecological Emergency in my first meeting as Chair – unanimously.
 Conservative and Liberal Councillors strengthened this motion, accelerating the implementation of our Carbon Neutral Bruton 2030 Plan last September.
-We are now working to strengthen Somerset’s Climate Emergency Strategy, as our County Councils lack the grassroots political ambition of its towns & parishes.
+We are now working to strengthen Somerset’s Climate Emergency Strategy, as our County Council lacks the grassroots political ambition of its towns & parishes.

-Conflict is often a symptom of poor communication, and hence there is a lack of time taken to listen.
+Conflict is often a symptom of poor communication, and hence lack of time taken to listen.
 One key is to ensure that all voices are heard, and feel that they have been heard.

 How would you develop and oversee the party’s organisational strategy?

-Our first requirement is an up-to-date political strategy.
+Our first requirement is an up-to-date operational strategy.
 We shot through the 2018 version’s 300 Councillor target in May 2019, so a refresh has been overdue since then.

 Green Party Regional Council (GPRC) is responsible for advising GPEx on political strategy, so must lead on this.
 A wide range of internal and external interviews have recently been undertaken, which revealed some challenging insights into perceptions of our party.
 I hope that GPRC will be able to synthesize these into some ambitious and credible political strategy options that will be brought to Autumn Conference.

 In parallel, GPEx has recently revived the Elections Committee to lead on developing an Elections Strategy up to the 2024 General Election.
-As GPEx Chair, I will work with our Chief Executive to ensure that we develop an up-to-date operation strategy, which is driven by both our political and elections strategies.
+As GPEx Chair, I will work with our Chief Executive to ensure that we develop an up-to-date operational strategy, which is driven by both our political and elections strategies.
 This is essential for a political party with a constitutional imperative to “win seats at all levels of Government”.

 I will ensure that all of those elected to GPEx posts will be actively involved in the development of the sections of the operational strategy that are relevant to their specific responsibilities.